alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 The most important of these aspects (of the Days of Ignorance) and most severe in terms of danger was the absence of faith in the heart, for what the Messenger of Allah (Muhammad, peace be upon him) came with.
 And if approval for what the people of the Days of Ignorance were upon is further added to this (absence of faith), then the total ruin is achieved, as Allah says: **“And those who believe in the falsehood while disbelieving in Allah, it is they who are the losers.”** (al-Ankabut [29]:52).

 ---
-### Characteristics of the people of the age of ignorance (Jahiliyyah):
+### Characteristics of the People of The Age of Ignorance:
 ---

-#### 1. Supplicating to Righteous Individuals
+#### Supplicating to Righteous Individuals

+[1].
 They performed worship by mixing righteous people into their supplication and worship of Allah.
 They only did this desiring that these (righteous people) act as intercessors for them before Allah, based on their notion that Allah loved this and that these righteous people loved Him.

 Allah says: **“And they worship besides Allah things that harm them not nor proft them, and they say: These are our intercessors with Allah.”** (Yunus [10]: 18)